Eld's deer: India

 The Keibul Lamjao National Park (KLNP), covering an area of 40 km2 of marshland called the Phumdis within the larger Loktak Lake, was gazetted in 1977 specifically to protect the Rucervus eldii eldii, the sangai in Meitei.
-Over time, public awareness and local support have evolved for conserving the subspecies of the endemic endangered Elds' deer.
-Concerted actions have been initiated to stop encroachment of the park and adequate security arrangements have been made to stop poaching.
+Over time, public awareness and local support have evolved for conserving the subspecies of the endemic endangered Eld's deer.
+Concerted actions have been initiated to stop the encroachment of the park and adequate security arrangements have been made to stop poaching.
 This fact is very somberly presented in a story form in a popular children's magazine called Chandamama, which gives a first-person symbolic narrative by the affected 'deer' itself.
 The final conclusion by the deer, quoted below, concisely puts the security provided in the park in a proper perspective.

 " 'Thanks to these youngsters who live nearby', he said.
 I was happy and felt indebted to the youngsters for saving our lives.
 My friend added that these people really loved and respected the Sangai deer.
 They believed that killing the Sangai was an unpardonable sin.
 According to a Meitei legend, the Sangai are the link between humans and nature.
 So, killing us would mean breaking a bond.
 My friend informed me that people concerned about animals like us have formed a group.
 They teach others to protect animals, too.

-The news that people are trying their best to save the phumdis, deer like me, and the Loktak Lake, infuses new hope in me.
+The news that people are trying their best to save the phumdis, deer like me, and the Loktak Lake, infuse new hope in me.
 'How nice of them!'
 I thought.

 Anyway, it is getting dark and my friend and I have to return to our herd.
 And those of you who are around can enjoy our dancing gait as we trot back home.
 It would be great if I could meet you again.
 We could dance together at KLNP, if you can make it here some time!"

 The home range of brow-antlered deer in the park is confined to 15–20 km2 in the southwestern part of the lake where phumdis on which the deer thrive are abundant.
 A study conducted on the proportion, on the basis of body weight of stag, hind and fawn, is reported to be 4:2:1.
 The sangai distribution dictated by shelter and availability of food is high near Toyaching, Pabotching and the Yang Kokchambi area.

-Censuses conducted by the wildlife wing of the Forest Department in 1975, 1990, 2000 and 2003 has shown the Eld's deer population was 14, 76, 162 and 180, respectively.
+Censuses conducted by the wildlife wing of the Forest Department in 1975, 1990, 2000, and 2003 have shown the Eld's deer population was 14, 76, 162 and 180, respectively.
 The 2000 survey of 162 deer included 54 stags, 76 hinds and 32 fawns.
 The reports of 2004 indicate a figure of 182 as referred in another section here, which shows the subspecies in Manipur is on the rise.

 A successful captive breeding programme is underway at the Alipore Zoological Gardens in Kolkata, and many specimens of the deer have been bred here.